Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Conclusions

 where $R$ and $H$ denote, respectively, the Ricci scalar and the Hubble parameters, while $\epsilon$ and $\eta$ and two parameters which are related by $\epsilon = 1-\eta$.\\ For both models, we derived key cosmological quantities, including the Hubble parameter, the dark energy density $\rho_D$, the dark energy pressure $p_D$, as well as explicit expressions for the equation of state (EoS) parameter $\omega_D$ and the deceleration parameter $q$, all expressed as functions of the parameter $x$ and the redshift $z$.
 We considered four different cases: first, the standard model as presented in \cite{xu2009}; then, we examined the effects of spatial curvature.
 Subsequently, we extended the analysis done in the two previous cases, including interactions between the dark sectors.
 We also evaluated these quantities in the limiting case of a Dark Energy Dominated Universe, i.e. for $\Omega_m = \Omega_k= 0$ and $\Omega_D = 1$.

 In addition, for the dark energy models under consideration, we carried out a detailed analysis of several diagnostic tools aimed at characterizing their dynamical behavior and distinguishing them from other cosmological scenarios.
-Specifically, we studied the Statefinder diagnostic, the cosmographic parameters, the $Om(z)$ diagnostic, and the squared speed of sound $v_s^2$, which provides insight into the stability of the models under perturbations.
+Specifically, we studied the Statefinder diagnostic, the cosmographic parameters, the $Om(z)$ diagnostic, the squared speed of sound $v_s^2$, which provides insight into the stability of the models under perturbations, and the age of the present Universe.

 Furthermore, we developed a correspondence between the considered dark energy models and a variety of scalar field theories, thereby providing a unified framework to describe their dynamics.
 In particular, we examined the tachyon, k-essence, dilaton, quintessence, DBI, Yang-Mills, and nonlinear electrodynamics (NLED) scalar field models.
 We also extended this analysis to the limiting case of a Dark Energy Dominated Universe, obtaining when possible, some hints on the parameters involved.